nyaupane-netra/FitnessTrack/README.md

   npm install
 ```

-After Installing all the dependencies create one file named .env and add your Mongodb URI and JWT key inside that file.
+After Installing all the dependencies create one file named .env inside the server folder and add your Mongodb URI and JWT key inside that file.

 ## Starting the Project